Skip to content

 --- Index function, called by the `~process@1.0` device for scheduled messages.

---- We route each to the appropriate function based on the request path.
+--- We route any `action' to the appropriate function based on the request path.

 return _G["credit-notice"](base, assignment)